How many times have you felt like you are failing as a mom? Most moms have felt that at one point or another.

 However being a loving mom is not as hard as sometimes we feel it is.

 Here are 8 easy ways to be a loving mom (and I bet you already do several of them!)

-1. Tell your kids that you love them every day.
+1. Tell your kids you love them every day.

-I know this is so simple but I never want my kids to wonder if their mom loved them.
-I want them to know without a doubt that they are precious and important.
+I know this is so simple, but I never want my kids to wonder if their mom loved them.
+I want them to know without a doubt they are precious and important.